 I am in a unique position.
 I am a future homeschooler pursuing Montessori certification and a parent with an almost 4-year-old child in Montessori.
 It may be a director’s worst nightmare, but I think I am a positive person in her life.
 I know, understand, and embrace Montessori with all my heart in every aspect of our day.

 Below are five simple ways to give parents what they want from Montessori educators.

-- To Be Involved or Not – Ask that question straight out at the beginning of the year.
+- To Be Involved or Not – Ask that question immediately at the beginning of the year.
 Do you want to be involved, yes or no, if yes, proceed to these questions…also consider asking the parent if there is something he or she would like to share with the class that may not be listed on the questionnaire.

 - A General Understanding of Montessori – Give this information in small, concise doses.
 Bullet points if that works for you.
-Also consider providing Paula Polk Lillard’s Montessori: A Modern Approach as a welcome back to school, or a welcome to the school gift to parents.
+Also, consider providing Paula Polk Lillard’s Montessori: A Modern Approach as a welcome back to school or a welcome to the school gift to parents.

 - Help at Home – provide them with tangible resources to implement Montessori at Home.
 Montessori is a lifestyle, not just an education in the classroom.
 There are excellent books for parents but be careful to overwhelm parents.
 Provide them with a Montessori at Home suggestion once or twice a month.
-For example, providing your child with a stool to reach the sink so he may wash his hands without an adult’s assistance or climbing up to the sink in some dangerous way.
+For example, please provide your child with a stool to reach the sink so he may wash his hands without an adult’s assistance or climb up to the sink in some dangerous way.

 Thanks for reading!